-So, let’s get into what it takes to lease your rental to tenants!
+So, let’s get into what it takes to lease your rental property to tenants!

 Required Landlord Disclosures in Texas